 From the perspective of linguistic typology, Siouan languages have many notable features.
 Many of these features stand to challenge strong theoretical claims and complicate typological generalizations, but few of them have figured prominently in relevant literature.
 The chapters in parts III and IV of this volume deal in detail with specific issues in this area.
 Here we briefly sketch a few of the most characteristic features of the Siouan family.

-All Siouan languages possess a rich variety of applicative affixes, confirming Polinsky’s (2013) observation that applicatives are common in North America and adding another language family to
+All Siouan languages possess a rich variety of applicative affixes, confirming Polinsky’s (2013) observation that applicatives are common in North America and adding another language family to her list of applicative-rich families in the area.
+Most of the applicatives in Siouan languages are located in two “instrumental” templatic slots in the verb ...

 All Siouan languages have head-internal relative clauses.
 A series of strong claims motivated by Antisymmetry\footnote{Syntacticians who work with Siouan languages have by consensus rejected antisymmetric representations (KAYNE CITE) and insisted that all but the supraclausal projections (and even some of these) are head-final in all Siouan languages.} theory regarding the typological implications of head-internal relative clauses (cf. Cole, 1987; Murasugi, 2000), including purported distinctions between “Japanese-type” and “Lakhota-type” constructions (cf. Watanabe, 2004; Williamson, 1987; Bonneau, 1992), propelled at least one Siouan language into the debates of theoretical syntax.
 It has been pointed out that head-internal relative clauses of the kind found in Lakota (most if not all Siouan languages fall into this category) lack the island restrictions found in other languages.
-On the other hand, it has been argued that such languages also must have head-external relative clauses, neither of which is true in Siouan languages.
+On the other hand, it has been argued that such languages also must have head-external relative clauses, which is not true in Siouan languages.

 All Siouan languages have verbal affixes which index subject possession of or relationship with the object.
-They vary these affixes.
+They vary with respect to contexts of obligatoriness of these affixes.

 Many Siouan languages have a modal CCV morpheme shape.
 This does not necessarily imply a preference for CCV phonetic realizations, but may indicate such a preference in the distant past.
 Another unusual prosodic feature is the preference for second-syllable stress in most Siouan languages.
 Hocąk may be the only attested language with default third-syllable stress in the world.

 Most Siouan languages have ejective stops.
-The Dhegiha branch is notable for a four-way glottal-state distinction in its stop series (voiced, tense, ejective and aspirated).
+The Dhegiha branch is notable for a four-way glottal-state distinction in its stop series (voiced/lenis, tense/pre-aspirated, ejective and aspirated).
 Outside of the Dhegiha branch are many Siouan languages which have the unusual feature of a phonemic voicing distinction in fricatives but not in stops.

-Siouan languages.
+Verbs play many typologically unusual, prominent roles in Siouan languages.
 Diachronically, many grammatical items which rarely grammaticalize from verbs in other languages tend to grammaticalize from verbs in Siouan languages.
 In some Siouan languages, the source verbs and target grammatical items continue to exist in parallel with substantial semantic overlap.
 The Omaha positional article tʰoⁿ “obviative animate specific standing”, for instance, is homophonous with the root of átʰoⁿ “stand on”.

 [could refer here to Bob’s papers on the verb>aux>article cycle]